jla690/integral-visualizer/README.md

 https://mybinder.org/v2/gh/jla690/integral-visualizer/main

-After it loads, go to integral.ipynb on the left sidebar and run the notebook
+After it loads, go to `integral.ipynb` on the left sidebar

+On the top, click `Run` then `Run Selected Cell`

+After it runs, scroll down and the demo will be present